-Matthew Scott is a senior researcher and leader of the Human Rights and the Environment thematic area at the Raoul Wallenberg Institute of Human Rights and Humanitarian Law.
+Matthew Scott is senior researcher and leader of the Human Rights and the Environment thematic area at the Raoul Wallenberg Institute of Human Rights and Humanitarian Law.
+He is also adjunct senior lecturer at the Faculty of Law at Lund University.
 His work focuses on integrating social science perspectives with international legal standards to promote context-sensitive, human rights-based law, policy and practice relating to disaster risk reduction and climate change adaptation.
 His primary area of expertise concerns migration and displacement in the context of disasters and climate change, on which he has published a monograph entitled Climate Change, Disasters and the Refugee Convention (CUP 2020), an edited volume entitled Climate Change, Disasters and Internal Displacement in Asia and the Pacific: A Human Rights-Based Approach (Routledge 2021) and a range of book chapters and academic articles.
 Current research interests concern the role of local authorities in addressing climate- and disaster-related migration and displacement.

 He holds a PhD in Public International Law from Lund University and a MA in Social Anthropology of Development from SOAS.
 He practiced immigration and asylum law in London before entering academia.
 He is a member of the advisory committee of the Platform on Disaster Displacement and the editorial board of the Yearbook of International Disaster Law, and a founding member of the Nordic Network on Climate Related Displacement and Mobility.

-At Lund University he convenes the LLM course on human rights law, the environment and climate change and lectures on the MSc programme in Disaster Risk Reduction and Climate Change Adaptation.
-Matthew is also actively engaged in international collaboration initiatives and is currently contributing technical expertise on human rights-based approaches to disaster risk reduction across eight countries in Asia, and is working with municipal authorities in three cities in Africa to explore human rights-based approaches to addressing climate-related displacement.
+At Lund University he convenes the introduction to human rights law course and the short course on human rights law, the environment and climate change on the LLM in international human rights law programme.
+He also lectures on the MSc programme in disaster risk reduction and climate change adaptation.
+Matthew is also actively engaged in international collaboration initiatives and is currently working with municipal authorities in Nairobi, Kampala and Freetown to explore human rights-based approaches to addressing climate-related displacement.

 For further updates on his research, please refer to his Research profile: